-Insert the following under the heading: Notes.-See comments under Family Sylviidae.
+Insert the following under the heading:

 Move Genus LOCUSTELLA Kaup, its citation, and its included species from p.
 489 to follow this newly inserted family.

 Change the heading Subfamily POLIOPTILINAE: Gnatcatchers and Gnatwrens to Family POLIOPTILIDAE: Gnatcatchers and Gnatwrens, and delete Notes under the subfamily heading.
 Insert the following under the new heading: